Last Updated on September 8, 2024 by Vik

 The Fountain War (2013)

 In the events leading up to the Fountain War, -A-’s empire had crumbled and many of its core corporations had moved on.
 The Honeybadger Coalition took upon the mantle in the south but struggled with organization, no longer having a great enemy on which to focus its attention.
 There was a cold war and divisions began to form between the HBC (led by TEST) and the CFC.
 Nullsec was also in a state of tension following the Battle of Asakai.
 The upcoming changes to technetium and R64 moons forced large alliances to look for other ways to secure methods of income.
 Not long after TEST cut ties with the HBC that summer, Goonswarm Federation declared all-out war, bringing the full power of the CFC to the gates of Fountain.
 It was a region originally gifted to TEST by Goonswarm with the help of the old NC.
-Fountain held lucrative R64 moons and had historically been a prosperous region.
+Fountain held lucrative R64 moons and was historically a prosperous region.

 TEST stood alone.
 Not alone.
 Outnumbered and outgunned, it formed a formidable defense against the CFC with unlikely allies, Pandemic Legion and N3 coalition.
 The Fountain War escalated to the point of involving even the northern theater.
 It was a vicious tug of war of attrition, metagaming, and even bribery.